The best sales to shop this weekend: Casper, Gap, HP and more

 Gap’s Friends & Family Sale is on, with 40% off everything on-site using promo code FRIENDS, plus an extra 10% off with promo code FAMILY.
 Stack the two to snag the ultimate savings on your new summer wardrobe.

 Herschel & Co. makes some of the most stylish, in-demand backpacks out there, and for the next few days, a slew of them are on sale at Nordstrom Rack.
-Choose from a bright or neutral solid color, or turn heads by opting for a pack featuring an eye-c
+Choose from a bright or neutral solid color, or turn heads by opting for a pack featuring an eye-cat